robotology/human-sensing/README.md

 # human-sensing
 This repository contains software related to human sensing.
-It is currently under major overhauling and all previous software + documentation has been kept but will be soon available here.
+It is currently under major overhauling and all previous software + documentation has been kept in the ***under-review*** branch and will soon be transferred to ***master***. in the meanwhile, if parts of the code is required please use the following git command if you already have a version pf the repo: ```git checkout under-review``` otherwise directly clone the under-review branch: ```git clone -b under-review https://github.com/robotology/human-sensing.git```

 ## Installation